-We offer free, open source training.
-Even our expert volunteers learn by teaching.
+We offer free, open source materials and online resources.
+Even expert volunteers learn by teaching.

 Hundreds of workshops in dozens of cities around the world have been organized and taught by volunteers, based on our open source curricula and teaching techniques.

 We think of new initiatives and events like the old folktale about stone soup.
 A brave and passionate volunteer wants to make their community more inclusive and welcoming or build a new community that will help them learn a new skill and we help find others who will make that happen or simply provide information about what has worked before and cheer them on!

-Most of our activities are focused on coding and leveling up in tech, but the real work is building a community of creative professionals who work collaboratively to create postive change in our society.
+Most volunteer activities are focused on coding and leveling up in tech, and there is plenty of high impact work for people with a wide range of skills and interests.
 We need more folks willing to write words, create images, conduct research, and develop materials about effective teaching and positive conflict resolution.
-Of course, there's lots of opportunities to write code too.
+Of course, there are opportunities to write code too.